ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 ## Setup Tutorial

-In this tutorial, you will setup a Sign In With Frequency button for use with Testnet and acquire onboarded, authenticated users with minimal steps.
+In this tutorial, you will set up a Sign In With Frequency button for use with Testnet, which will enable you to acquire onboarded, authenticated users with minimal steps.

 ## Prerequisites
 Ensure you have: